Plainsong: History

 Plainsong developed during the earliest centuries of Christianity, influenced possibly by the music of the Jewish synagogue and certainly by the Greek modal system.
 It has its own system of notation.

 As the number of chants in the church's repertoire increased, officials needed a better way to standardize the music.
 A unique form of musical notation was developed to help standardize the music and provide a reference for the performers and audience alike.
 The musical notations that were used were called neumes, and they are employed on a four-line staff, unlike the five-line staff we are accustomed to today.
-The neumes are placed above the chant's words to help the performer identify the piece's melody but did not specify the pitches or intervals that needed to be sung.
-Even though there were written musical manuscripts, the performers still needed to memorize the chants through oral traditions before interpreting the notation.
-It was not until the eleventh century that musical pitches were being integrated into written music.
+The earliest neumes were marks placed above the chant's words to help the performer remember the piece's melody.
+They showed the general shape of the melody, but did not specify the pitches or intervals that needed to be sung, so the melody had to be learned by ear.
+It was not until the eleventh century that a notation system was perfected that placed the neumes on a four-line staff.
+This allowed the music to be written down accurately.
+In the example from the plainsong mass Orbis Factor, the notes for each syllable of the text are grouped together.
+Their position on the lines shows their pitch relative to one another, and the dots after some notes indicate a lengthening of the note.
+The vertical stroke after the word Kyrie indicates where the singer may take a breath.

-Most of the earliest plainsong scripts have been destroyed due to war, purposeful destruction and natural causes such as water, fire, and poor environmental conditions.
+Most of the early plainsong manuscripts have been destroyed due to war, purposeful destruction and natural causes such as water, fire, and poor environmental conditions.
 The Toledo Cathedral in Spain has one of the world's largest collections of indigenous plainsong manuscripts devoted to Western Christianity.
 Their collection consists of 170 volumes of plainsong chants for the procession, Mass, and Office.

 There are three methods of singing psalms or other chants, responsorial, antiphonal, and solo.
 In responsorial singing, the soloist (or choir) sings a series of verses, each one followed by a response from the choir (or congregation).
 In antiphonal singing, the verses are sung alternately by soloist and choir, or by choir and congregation.
 It is probable that even in the early period the two methods caused the differentiation in the style of musical composition which is observed throughout the later history of plain chant, the choral compositions being of a simple kind, the solo compositions more elaborate, using a more extended compass of melodies and longer groups of notes on single syllables.
 The last type of plainsong performance is the solo performed by the choir or the individual performer.
 A marked feature in plainchant is the use of the same melody for various texts.
 This is quite typical for the ordinary psalmody in which the same formula, the "psalm tone", is used for all the verses of a psalm, just as in a hymn or a folk song the same melody is used for the various stanzas.